In this article, we will cover all you need to know to understand astrophotography.

 To photograph the sun you need solar viewing glasses so that you can look at it to aim your camera at the bright sun and specialist solar filters to be fitted on the lens.

-The third kind of astrophotography is planetary astrophotography.
+Also part of solar system astrophotography is planetary astrophotography.

 This is the practice of photographing the planets and other major objects in our solar system.
 It is similar in many ways to lunar and solar photography, but what you are shooting will not be obviously visible to the naked eye and so is a whole different challenge.